lms-07/LGTEUN/README.md

 Please kindly cite our work if this work is helpful for your research.

 [1] Li, Mingsong, Yikun Liu, Tao Xiao, Yuwen Huang, and Gongping Yang.
 "Local-global transformer enhanced unfolding network for pan-sharpening."
-In Proceedings of the Thirty-Second International Joint Conference on Artificial Intelligence, pp. 1071-1079.
+In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), pp. 1071-1079.
 2023.

 BibTex entry: